The-Specialists-Archive/ai-texture-upscaling/README.md

 texture4                detail/mapname/texture4           1       1
 ```

-This should output correctly, textures withh `{` which are for masked textures can't be read from as is in-game, so be sure to remove the `{` of the actual name of the detail texture file.
+This should output correctly, textures with `{` which are for masked textures can't be read from as is in-game, so be sure to remove the `{` of the actual name of the detail texture file.

 ##### Step #5 - Final Step